-Stories are archived by date and grouped according to age:
+Stories are archived by date of attendance (or submission) and grouped according to age:

 By providing children and young people with Legos or modelling clay, we encourage them to imagine their own worlds – whether filled with magic carpets or flying robots.